-Over the course of the three-year program, you will participate in lectures, workshops, in-service training, case studies, field trips, Grand Rounds and informal discussions.
+Over the course of the three-year program, you participate in lectures, workshops, in-service training, case studies, field trips, Grand Rounds and informal discussions.
 You are encouraged to participate in these opportunities as time permits.

-During the program, you will plan and conduct one group research project and one individual project that may involve a single subject or multiple-subject research designs.
+During the program, you plan and conduct one group research project and one individual project that may involve a single subject or multiple-subject research designs.
 Program mentors and physical therapy faculty and staff are available to help you select and carry out your research.